Amphetamines Confirmation, Urine

-Confirming drug exposure involving amphetamines such as amphetamine and methamphetamine, phentermine, methylenedioxyamphetamine (MDA), methylenedioxymethamphetamine (MDMA), and methylenediaoxyethylamphetamine (MDEA).
-MDA is a metabolite of MDMA and MDEA.
+Confirming drug exposure involving amphetamines such as amphetamine and methamphetamine, phentermine, methylenedioxyamphetamine (MDA), methylenedioxymethamphetamine (MDMA), and methylenediaoxyethylamphetamine (MDEA)

 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test